namhyung/uftrace/doc/uftrace-graph.md

     used (solely) to hide all fields.
 Default is 'total'.
 See *FIELDS*.

 --task
 :   Print task graph instead of normal function graph.
-The each node in the
+Each node in the
-    output shows process or thread(printed in green color).
+    output shows a process or thread(printed in green color).

 \--srcline
 :   Show source location of each function if available.